 A. I agree.
 There is a lot more.
-I think we ought to remember also that the gift of languages at Pentecost signalled not only a new spiritual gift but a symbolic beginning of the reunification of the human race through speaking in one language -- it was, in a way, a reversal of the tragic breakdown in communication that took place at the Tower of Babel (Gen.11:6-9).
+I think we ought to remember also that the gift of languages at the First Messianic Shavu'ot (Weeks, 'Pentecost') signalled not only a new spiritual gift but a symbolic beginning of the reunification of the human race through speaking in one language - it was, in a way, a reversal of the tragic breakdown in communication that took place at the Tower of Babel (Gen.11:6-9).

-Q. Do you think it is true that what happened at Pentecost was a "one-off" event and that glossolalia -- however you define it -- is the "main" type of tongue-speaking for us today?
+Q. Do you think it is true that what happened at Shavu'ot (Pentecost) was a 'one-off' event and that glossolalia - however you define it - is the 'main' type of tongue-speaking for us today?

 A. I've heard the argument advanced but I find no evidence for it in scripture.
 We have already seen a couple of other places in Acts where the supernatural speaking of foreign languages probably functioned.
-Glossolalia is a private matter between the individual and God.
+Glossolalia is a private matter between the individual and Elohim (God).
 It should hardly, if ever, be reported, except by someone reporting his own personal experience.
 If a person reports the glossolalia of others, then I very much doubt it is true glossolalia.
 It is, in its very nature, NON-PUBLIC.
-Therefore I state again categorically -- all the public occurrences of tongue-speaking is fake, not because I feel it must be, but because God's Word says it must be.
+Therefore I state again categorically - all the public occurrences of tongue-speaking is fake, not because I feel it must be, but because the Davar Elohim (God's Word) says it is.

 Q. What about singing in tongues?

 A. The same rules apply.
 If it's a foreign language, fine, provided there are some there whose mother language it is in.
-If it is glossolalia, then it is a private affair unless someone can translate.
+If it is glossolalia, well, then it shouldn't be in public.

 Q. What of Paul when he says that tongue-speaking should feature a normal meeting provided it is translated?